robertmuth/Cwerg/CpuA32/README.md

 The implementation is far more complete than what is needed by [../CodeGenA32] and might be useful by itself.

+It also contains an assembler that can directly generate Elf executables.

 Note: we deviate from the official notation in several places.

 ## Concepts